elastic/kibana/src/legacy/core_plugins/console/public/README.md

 ## New Platform (NP) Ready vs Quarantined

 We want to move toward more modularised code in the Console app.
-Part of the effort means separating out different console compoonents
+Part of the effort means separating out different console components
 like:

 - The language parser